tinyhttp/tinyhttp/site/docs/index.md

 - **NOT IMPLEMENTED** Rendering HTML views; see `app.render`.
 - **NOT IMPLEMENTED** Registering a template engine; see `app.engine`.

-The Express application object can be referred from the request object and the response object as `req.app`, and `res.app`, respectively.
+The tinyhttp application object can be referred from the request object and the response object as `req.app`, and `res.app`, respectively.

 ### Constructor